briansimiyuj/doctor-appointment-app/README.md

         b.
 Display buttons to download, view, and delete the document
         c.
 Attach event listeners to the buttons to call the respective functions when clicked: View button calls `openViewModal` function, Delete Button calls `openDeleteModal` function

+    3. Create a ViewDocumentModal component and mount it to the Document Tab component if `showViewModal` is true from Document Tab Context

+    #### View Document Modal Component

+    ViewDocumentModal component will be used to display the document in a modal window

+      1. Retrieve `closeViewModal` function from Document Tab Context
+      2. Reuse the ModalHeader and pass title and `closeViewModal` function as props

 ### Settings Context